Donald Davidson (philosopher): Third dogma of empiricism

-The upshot of Davidson's argument is that there is no strict boundary between subjective and objective knowledge.
-Knowledge of one's own scheme of concepts is necessarily inseparable from one's knowledge of the world, which undermines the longstanding idea in philosophy that one's own subjective knowledge is fundamentally different than what objectively exists in reality.
-This also undermines conceptual relativism, as the above argument demonstrates that two different conceptual schemes must be commensurable if they are to even be recognized as different conceptual schemes, and so truth is not relative to a conceptual scheme, but is rather objective insofar as we all have unmediated access to the world.
+In the essay, Davidson argues that scheme–content dualism is incoherent because it implies that the conceptual and empirical components of knowledge are separable, and thus that one could meaningfully talk about a schemeless content (raw data) and a contentless scheme (an alternative conceptual scheme).
+This dualistic picture suggests that an alternative conceptual scheme is one that is incommensurable with one's own but shares a common relation with the empirical content.
+Davidson fundamentally disagrees with this picture, writing, "a form of activity that cannot be interpreted as language in our language is not speech behavior."
+He presents several arguments for this thesis, all of which essentially show that it is impossible to separate the notions of truth and meaning in such a way as to allow for incommensurable conceptual schemes.
+This means that using language, having beliefs, and being generally rational are all a matter of being in contact with a mind-independent, objective world.

-For Davidson, in order for one's own point of view to be intelligible as a point of view, one must acknowledge the existence of other points of view, and they all must pertain to the same objective reality, which means they must be translatable (he further develops this idea in his 1991 essay Three Varieties of Knowledge).
-In Davidson's own words, "Different points of view make sense, but only if there is a common coordinate system on which to plot them."
+The upshot of Davidson's argument is that there is no strict boundary between the subjective and objective, as rational behavior is necessarily tied to the world that causes such behavior.
+This also undermines conceptual relativism, as there is no such thing as a conceptual scheme that stands between one's beliefs about the world and the world itself: truth is not relative to a scheme, but objective.

 Unlike the first two dogmas, which can be rejected by empiricists, Davidson claims that the third dogma of empiricism is "perhaps the last, for if we give it up it is not clear that there is anything distinctive left to call empiricism."
-Richard Rorty and Michael Williams have even said that the third dogma is necessary for any study of epistemology (Rorty in particular uses Davidson's critique to advance his own neopragmatist critique of philosophy-as-epistemology).
+Richard Rorty and Michael Williams have even said that the third dogma is necessary for any study of epistemology.
+Rorty in particular uses Davidson's work to lend support to his neopragmatism.

 Swampman

-Swampman is the subject of a thought experiment introduced by Davidson in his 1987 paper Knowing One's Own Mind.
+Swampman is the subject of a thought experiment introduced by Davidson in his 1987 paper "Knowing One's Own Mind".
 In the experiment, Davidson is struck by lightning in a swamp and disintegrated, but at the same exact moment, an identical copy of Davidson, the Swampman, is made from a nearby tree and proceeds through life exactly as Davidson would have, indistinguishable from him.
-The experiment is used by Davidson to claim that thought and meaning cannot exist in a vacuum; they are dependent on their interconnections to the world.
-Therefore, despite being physically identical to himself, Davidson states that the Swampman does not have thoughts nor meaningful language, as it has no causal history to base them on.
+The experiment is used by Davidson to claim that thought and meaning cannot exist in a vacuum but are dependent on their interconnections to the world.
+Therefore, despite being physically identical to himself, the Swampman does not have thoughts nor meaningful language, as it has no causal history to base them on.